api3dao/old-api3-docs/airnode/implementation.md

 In contrast, using a POST operation of a remittance service provider API to send $100 to another party would be a non-idempotent operation.
 Each call would send an additional $100, and thus using the operation multiple times would have a different effect than using it once.

-The oracle node being stateless means that it would not be able to "remember" if it has made an API call associated with a request, and may repeat it under some conditions.
+The oracle node being stateless means that it would not be able to "remember" if it has made an API call associated with a request, and may repeat it under certain conditions.
 This is not an issue at the moment, because presently, oracles are only used for idempotent operations.
 However, we aim for Airnode to be able to support non-idempotent operations as well, so we are researching alternative methods to achieve this while protecting the resiliency that statelessness provides.